snonux/gemtexter/IDEA.md

+# IDEAs

+## Parallel job processing queue

+Currently, in order to speed up, Gemtexter forks on certain functions and loops and joins (via `wait`) on the sub-processes.
+This however can be a problem once a user max process limit is reached.

+Use s.t. like `pgrep -c -P$$` to determine how many sub-processes are already active and wait for new forks until a lower limit is reached.

-# Also generate a PDF book
+## Also generate a PDF book

 I could use pandoc for this (convert from Markdown to PDF).
 This works on Fedora Linux 34: